Trip Facts

 The trail descends steeply to a small village, passes through a gorge, and climbs again through dense forest before reaching Tadapani.
 This village overlooks the Modi River Valley and offers clear views of Machhapuchhre (Fishtail) Mountain.

-Day 06: Trek to Chomrong
+Day 06: Trek to Chhomrong

-Altitude above sea level: 2,170 m / 7,119 ft. – Chomrong
+Altitude above sea level: 2,170 m / 7,119 ft. – Chhomrong

 Hiking duration: approx. 6–7 hrs.
 (10.9 km / 6.75 mi)